Through this post, you are going to understand different metrics for the evaluation of classification models.

 FP = False Positive, the predicted outcome is true but the target value is false

 TN = True Negative, the actual and predicted outcome are both negative

 FN = False Negative, the predicted outcome is negative but the target value is positive

 Using the confusion matrix, we can calculate the accuracy rate of our models.
 Let's take an example.

 The confusion matrix may lead to the wrong evaluation of models.
 This is known as the accuracy paradox.
-It happens when you stop your model to predict logically, that means you stop the model to learn.
+It happens when you stop your model to predict logically, which means you stop the model to learn.
 For example, let's say we have a model with the following confusion matrix.

 In the second case, we can see that the accuracy of the model went up though the model was not actually doing any logical predictions.

 Though easy to understand but Confusion matrix is not a good metric for model evaluation.

 Cumulative Accuracy Profile(CAP) Curve

 The cumulative accuracy profile (CAP) is used in data science to visualize the discriminative power of a model.
 The CAP of a model represents the cumulative number of positive outcomes along the y-axis versus the corresponding cumulative number of a classifying parameter along the x-axis.
 The CAP is distinct from the receiver operating characteristic(ROC), which plots the true-positive rate against the false-positive rate.